maduhu/Documentation/RMA.md

 #### Ledger overloaded

 Payer sends \$100.
-Payee agrees and starts fulfilment.
-Payer ledger is overload and doesn't resolve the transfer in time, however, it's been fulfilled by the receiver and the center.
+Payee DFSP agrees and starts fulfilment.
+Payer ledger is overload and doesn't resolve the transfer in time, however, it's been fulfilled by the payee DFSP and the center.
 Payer DFSP losses \$100 during settlement.
 A similar problem happens if the central ledger doesn't resolve the transfer.
-Then the receiver can be out the \$100 during settlement.
+Then the payee DFSP can be out the \$100 during settlement.

 **Detection**

-Track remaining time on all transfers
+Track remaining time on all transfers.
+If a transfer is not reported before the timeout window, it's delinquent and needs to be checked on.

 **Mitigation**

-1)  Ledger handles fulfillments before new transfers
+1) Ledgers handle fulfillments before new transfers

-Queues

-New Server/Load balancing

-Ledger optimizations (like partitioning)
+2) Query on timeout: If payer DFSP hasn't explicitly heard a "fullfil" or "cancel" message at the end of a transfer timeout, it queries the center to get the current status of the transfer.
+The payee DSFP can check the status at anytime, such as before a settlement window or on restart of it's services after a failure.

+This solution treats the central ledger as the source of truth.

 **Fault Injection**

-take down the ledger adapter
+take down the payee ledger adapter

 #### Messages dropped

 As with the ledger overload problem, if the ledger notifications are missed or dropped the payer or payee ledger can lose money.

 **Detection**
+Payee detects when no message is received within the timeout Payer detects when no ACKnowledge is recieved during fulfillment

 **Mitigation**

-Retries (w/idempotent writes)

-Queues
+1) Query on timeout: The payer DFSP can resolve this with the same mechanism as an overloaded ledger.
+2) Wait for ACK: The payee DFSP would lose money if it fullfils a transfer, but doesn't deliver the notification of it to the central ledger.
+To mitigate this, the payee DFSP doesn't notify the payee until it recieves an ACKnowledge from the central ledger.
+The payee DFSP can choose to check on a transfer status with the center, but it is not recommended to do this for every transfer.
+3) Retries (w/idempotent writes): the ILP-Connector may retry fulfillment messages automatically (opt-in) if there's no response.
+For this to work properly, the ledgers must implement idempotent writes on the transfer ID.

 **Fault Injection**

-Cut one of the network connections
+Cut one of the network connections between the payee and the central ledger.